somewhatlurker/diva_fontmap_tools/guides/generating_fonts.md

 Example: `generate_font.py -f "comicsans\comic.ttf,uddigikyokasho\UDDigiKyokashoN-R.ttc,bizudgothic\BIZ-UDGothicR.ttc" -i 0,1,1 --shrink 3,1,1 -o comicsans\comicsans -s 36 --force_baseline 0.81`

 Try not to worry too much if there's still a few characters missing after adding fallbacks.

+### Sega-Style Proportional
+`--sega_style_proportional` can be used to add proportional rendering information to fixed width fonts.
+This is useful for mods that should work on both Japanese and English versions of games because it will render well in both fixed width and proportional modes, like the original fonts.

+It may also be useful to try using it if a font renders with weird spacing.